Titus Bramble

-Titus Malachi Bramble (born 31 July 1981) is an English former professional footballer who played as a centre back.
+Titus Malachi Bramble (born 31 July 1981) is an English professional football coach and former player who played as a centre back.
+He is the assistant manager of the Pakistan national team.

 Bramble played in the Premier League for over thirteen consecutive seasons from 2000 and 2013, representing Ipswich Town, Newcastle United, Wigan Athletic and Sunderland.
-After being released by Sunderland in 2013, he spent several years in a coaching capacity at the Ipswich Town academy, with whom he began his career in 1998.
-He had a short spell as a player coach at Stowmarket Town in 2017.
+After being released by Sunderland in 2013, he spent several years in a coaching capacity at the Ipswich Town Academy, with whom he began his career in 1998.
+He had a short spell as a player-coach of Stowmarket Town in 2017.

 At international level, he made 10 appearances for the England under-21s from 2000 and 2002.

 Playing career

 Ipswich Town

 Born in Ipswich, Suffolk, Bramble started his career at home town club Ipswich Town.
 After making his debut in the 1998–99 season, Bramble went on to make 48 league appearances for the club, spending a brief period on loan at Colchester United over the 1999–2000 season.
-He scored four goals for Ipswich, with strikes against Sunderland in the league, Millwall and Coventry in the League Cup and Torpedo Moscow in the UEFA Cup.
+He scored four goals for Ipswich, with strikes against Sunderland in the league, Millwall and Coventry City in the League Cup and Torpedo Moscow in the UEFA Cup.

 Newcastle United

 Bramble joined Newcastle in July 2002 for £6 million following Ipswich's relegation from the Premier League, vowing at the time to make himself indispensable to then manager Sir Bobby Robson.

-At the end of the 2003–04 season, readers of the football e-mail newsletter The Fiver voted Bramble as the worst player of the year in the Premier League.
-Bramble scored a volley against league champions Chelsea on 8 May 2006 that secured qualification for the Intertoto Cup.
+At the end of the 2003–04 season, readers of the e-mail newsletter The Fiver voted Bramble as the worst player of the year in the Premier League.
+Bramble scored a volley against league champions Chelsea on 8 May 2006 that secured qualification for the UEFA Intertoto Cup.

-On 10 August 2006, Bramble scored another vital goal for Newcastle in the UEFA Cup second qualifying round with a header against Latvian side FK Ventspils.
+On 10 August 2006, Bramble scored another vital goal for Newcastle in the UEFA Cup second qualifying round with a header against Latvian side Ventspils.

 In December, Bramble was admitted into hospital after his injured calf swelled to double its normal size.
 On 31 January 2007, Bramble returned to action against Aston Villa in the centre of defence alongside Steven Taylor.

 Wigan Athletic

 Bramble signed for Wigan Athletic on a free transfer, agreeing to a three-year deal on 4 June 2007.
 On 2 January 2008, he scored at Anfield in a 1–1 draw against Liverpool – a 20-yard strike handing Wigan a late equaliser.

-Bramble scored an equaliser against former club Newcastle United at St. James' Park on 15 November 2008.
+Bramble scored an equaliser against former club Newcastle at St. James' Park on 15 November 2008.
 The match ended in a 2–2 draw.
 His performances throughout the 2008–09 season earned him four awards at the club's awards night, including 'Player of the Year' and 'Player's Player of the Year'.
 On 14 July 2009, he extended his contract with Wigan until 2012.